 How does clutter take its toll on your health?

 - Chronically distracted.
-“Existing in a cluttered environment taxes our brains because the cluttering objects compete for our attention,” Dr. Bea says.
-As a result, you become chronically distracted and, as Dr. Bea describes it, an “involuntary multi-tasker” — your focus shifts from where you want it to the objects that surround you.
+“A cluttered environment can be very straining because of all of the objects competing for our attention,” Dr. Potter says.
+As a result, you become chronically distracted and are forced to constantly multi-task — shifting your focus from where you want it to the objects that surround you.
 This makes it hard to get anything done, whether you’re aiming for productivity or just wanting to relax and enjoy yourself.

 - Overwhelmed.
 You may experience heightened anxiety, self-criticism and shame about the state of your house.
 These feelings can contribute to depression.